Venafi/VenafiPS/docs/index.md

 # VenafiPS

-PowerShell module to access the features of Venafi Trust Protection Platform REST API
+Automate your Venafi Trust Protection Platform and Venafi as a Service platforms!

-Automate everything in your certificate world!